In this Bybit review, we compare the pros and cons of this new bitcoin futures exchange.

 What are some Bybit alternatives?

-Although ByBit is a strong Bitcoin and cryptocurrency margin exchange based on the metrics we used in this review, there are alternatives with very similar functionalities.
-Two of the most popular alternatives are Bitmex and Deribit.
+Although Bybit is a strong Bitcoin and cryptocurrency margin exchange based on the metrics we used in this review, there are alternatives with very similar functionalities.
+Two of the most popular platform alternatives are Bitmex and Deribit.
 Let’s now explore each of the two alternatives in a little bit of detail.

 First of all, with a daily volume of close to $6 Billion, BitMEX is by far the most liquid cryptocurrency exchange that exists.
-The exchange offers leverage trading for a variety of coins like Bitcoin, Ether, Litecoin, Ripple, EOS, Bitcoin Cash and more.
+The exchange platform offers leverage trading for a variety of coins like Bitcoin, Ether, Litecoin, Ripple, EOS, Bitcoin Cash, and more.

 For its altcoin futures, the maximum leverage is 20x, while traders can make use of up to 100x leverage when trading the Bitcoin perpetual swap.

-When comparing ByBit vs BitMEX, it quickly becomes apparent that BitMEX has a significantly larger daily trading volume.
-That said, BitMEX is also plagued by “overload errors” which make the exchange unusable during periods of high volatility.
-This is an issue which we have not noticed with ByBit.
+When comparing Bybit vs BitMEX, it quickly becomes apparent that BitMEX has a significantly larger daily trading volume.
+That said, BitMEX is also plagued by “overload errors” which make the exchange platform unusable during periods of high volatility.
+This is an issue that we have not noticed with Bybit.

-However, the exchange does not offer any derivatives contracts for altcoins aside from Ethereum, unlike ByBit and BitMEX.
+However, the exchange does not offer any derivatives contracts for altcoins aside from Ethereum, unlike Bybit and BitMEX.
 We wrote an in-depth comparison of Bitmex vs Deribit.
-Make sure to check it out if you are considering to use any of the two bitcoin margin exchanges.
+Make sure to check it out if you are considering using any of the two bitcoin margin exchanges.